renegade-fi/renegade-docs/docs.renegade.fi/docs/core-concepts/fees-and-governance.md

 - Flip a boolean flag to halt all deposits into the exchange.
 This authority would be used in the event of exploits or to migrate the exchange to a new deployment.
-- Mutate the global in-protocol fee, capped to 1 basis point for each side of the trade.
-The fee may be changed anywhere in the [0, 1] basis point range, including turning off the fee entirely.
+- Mutate the global in-protocol fee, capped to 2 basis points for each side of the trade.
+The fee may be changed anywhere in the [0, 2] basis point range, including turning off the fee entirely.
 - Change the public key where the in-protocol fees are sent.
 - Delegate the above authorities to a new address, or change the authority to a